3rdentity/spiceJ/README.md

 spiceJ aims to support reproducible outcomes, meaning that a simulation with random elements like jitter will use a mechanism to persist all non-deterministic data and make the outcome purely deterministic.

 spiceJ consists of Java Proxy Objects of InputStream and OutputStream, hiding the original stream and adding the desired properties.
-Furthermore, spiceJ offers wrappers for creating a transparent (standalone) TCP proxy, allowing users to simulate network shaping using any client application.
+Furthermore, spiceJ offers wrappers for creating a transparent (stand-alone) TCP proxy, allowing users to simulate network shaping using any client application.

 ## Build